 Many of these Reddit investors used Robinhood, an investment app that caters to Millennial and Gen Z investors.

-As Gamestop and AMC stocks shares started skyrocketing, Robinhood made the decision to temporarily stop purchase orders for them.
+As Gamestop and AMC stocks shares started skyrocketing, Robinhood temporarily stopped purchase orders for them.

 This immediately caught the attention of lawmakers from both parties, such as Alexandria Ocasio-Cortez, Ted Cruz, and Rashida Tlaib, who all called for an investigation into market manipulation.